MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 There is also a `principle of temporal locality`, which means the same word being requested now, will likely be re-requested again soon.
 Because of the principle of temporal locality, the cache tries to keep recent words there (don't let them get evicted).
 Analogy: you hear someone in the hallway talking about Tiger Woods.
 You can guess some words they'll say (probably) in the near future: Tiger Woods.

-- CPU doesn't know the main memory exists.
+- CPU doesn't know the cache exists.

-## Question
-??
-BUT didn't we show in the other diagram of the CPU that the output register can lead to RAM? ?

 - with no cache to boot up windows it will take how much longer?
 It took about 2 hours.
 It didn't havea problem doing it as long as you are patient.
 You dont need cache but then you will need a lot of patience.